Papers

 Fluid Mixing from Viscous Fingering: An Analytical Overview

 The phenomenon of viscous fingering in fluid dynamics is a significant hydrodynamic instability occurring when a less viscous fluid displaces a more viscous fluid.
-This paper by Jha, Cueto-Felgueroso, and Juanes from the Massachusetts Institute of Technology explores fluid mixing arising from this instability.
+This paper by Jha, Cueto-Felgueroso, and Juanes from the Massachusetts Institute of Technology delves into fluid mixing arising from this instability.
 The authors employ a combination of high-resolution numerical simulations and a novel two-equation dynamic model to explore and quantify the interfacial dynamics and mixing rates during such displacement processes.

 The research targets the enhancement of mixing efficiency in porous media at low Reynolds numbers by leveraging the natural instabilities that promote fluid motion heterogeneity.
 The focus is on simulating viscous fingering within a two-dimensional porous medium—a classical setup representing flow in structures like a Hele-Shaw cell.
 The mathematical framework utilized includes the advection-dispersion equation, Darcy’s law, and a divergence-free velocity condition.
 Critical to the simulations are two dimensionless parameters: the viscosity contrast between the two fluids and the Péclet number, defined as the ratio of advection to diffusion processes.